OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ## Verify Installation

-Once this installation process is completed, you can start the terminal by running:
+Once this installation process is completed, the terminal is launched by running:

 ```shell
 openbb